The construction of Holloway Prison, to the designs of James Bunstone

 time, the press could still be admitted to executions although there is no

 record of this happening at Holloway.
-During the inter-war years, a
+By 24/2/1937 a new condemned suite had

-condemned suite was created on the first floor of the prison, formed from 5
+been created on the first floor of the prison in E Wing, formed from five

 ordinary cells, and was quite spacious.
 It comprised of a visiting cell with a